fowlertm/semiTakeHome/README.md

 The following line, `client.schema.create_class(book_class_schema)`, actually creates the schema.
 Once this is executed we have the schema, but it does not yet contain any data.

 The `for` loop on line 65 is where the magic happens.
-We've loaded and pre-processed our data, and now we're essentially 'uploading' the formatted data into the schema.
+We've loaded and pre-processed our data, defined our schema, and now we're essentially 'uploading' the formatted data into the schema.

 It's easy to grasp the steps involved here by analogizing them to building a library.
 First, we have to create plans for the library, covering where the shelves go, how many bathrooms there are, etc. Then, we'd pass those plans to a construction firm that would actually build the structure.
 Then, we'd fill the empty shelves with books.